 - Permittivity – a measure of the response of a substance to an electric field, expressed as the ratio of its electric displacement to the applied field strength

-A profession’s technical terms, or jargon, is often not well understood by those outside their industry.
-As a repair technician or engineer, understanding a specific vocabulary, like resonant frequency and anti-backlash, both associated with the repair of a band pass filter, is essential as it enables precise and efficient communication between professionals.
+A profession’s technical terms, or jargon, are often not well understood by those outside their industry.
+As a repair technician or engineer, understanding a specific vocabulary, like resonant frequency and anti-backlash, both associated with the repair of a bandpass filter, is essential as it enables precise and efficient communication between professionals.